Grant (book): Critical response

 The book topped The New York Times Non-Fiction Best Seller list on the weeks of October 29, 2017, and January 7, 2018.

 Janet Maslin writes for The New York Times that Grant attempts to change Grant's reputation of being "an inspired commander, an adequate president, a dull companion and a roaring drunk."
 Maslin adds that the book, "which attempts to see Grant's life as a triumph, is also steeped in tragedy."
 Albert R. Hunt writes for Bloomberg View, "Chernow definitively establishes that Grant was a great general ... [he] doesn’t gloss over Grant's deficiencies."

 Former President Bill Clinton praised the "scholarly and literary strengths" of Chernow's book, as well as how it highlighted the neglected aspects of Grant's presidency, namely protecting the newly freed slaves and their newfound civil rights.
 For The Washington Post, T. J. Stiles writes, "[Chernow's] research into Grant's struggles with alcohol would be better if he discussed the scale and intensity of the temperance movement ...
 Chernow's account of Grant's military career, however, works well, particularly in exploring his closest relationships."
 Stiles further writes that Chernow "makes little use" of novel-writing techniques: "His design does not delight with artful structure".
 On the other hand, Adam Gopnik, for The New Yorker, writes, "[Chernow]'s talent is suited to Grant's story.
 He writes the way Grant fought: lacking elegance of means, he covers an immense area of ground, thoroughly and relentlessly, capturing his objectives one by one."

 David Blight wrote that "Chernow is one of Grant’s affectionate biographers".
-Blight noted that Chernow conveys a biographical image of Grant similar to the one Grant himself tried to impose on us in his memoirs.
+Blight noted that Chernow conveys a biographical image of Grant similar to the one Grant himself tried to impose on posterity in his memoirs.

+As of 2026, Grant had sold 381,604 copies in hardcover.